 - Second-degree burns: they are characterized by the appearance of a blister and more intense pain.
 In addition to the epidermis, the deep layer of skin called the dermis, is partially affected.

-- Third-degree burns are the most serious: epidermis and dermis are destroyed, and possibly even the underlying tissues (connective tissues and muscles).
+- Third-degree burns are the most serious.
+It destroys epidermis and dermis, and possibly even the underlying tissues (connective tissues and muscles).
 The affected area is then white, even brown or black, and often very painful.

 Do not put ice in direct contact with the skin, it can also cause burns.
 Do not use any products or creams either.